-Select from 2 trial options
+Select from the following trial options

 Download a sample issue of highly technical content.